nocobase/nocobase/.github/pull_request_template.md

----
-name: Feature
+> **Note**
-about: A template for submitting a new feature.
+> This is a template for submitting a new feature.
+Use the bug fix template if you're submitting a bug fix pull request by adding `template=bug_fix.md` to your pull request URL.

----

 # Description (需求描述)
 Describe the new feature or modification to an existing feature clearly and consciously.